AgnostiqHQ/covalent/doc/source/getting_started/compatibility.rst

       </table>

 Is your environment missing from this list?
-Help us expand it by reporting feedback on `GitHub <https://github.com/AgnostiqHQ/covalent/issues`_.
+Help us expand it by reporting feedback on `GitHub <https://github.com/AgnostiqHQ/covalent/issues>`_.

+i*Return to :doc:`Getting Started <./index>`.*